-A price index is a statistical tool that allows the comparison of the prices of a common set of products or product groups over time.
-The IPPI measures the change in industrial production prices (manufacturing industries) between adjacent periods.
-The IPPI basket is a fixed basket of products that is considered representative of producers output in Abu Dhabi.
-As such, the IPPI published by SCAD follows the concept of an output price index, measuring the prices that are passed on to buyers.
-This contrasts with an input price index, which only considers the cost of inputs into the production process, but not company profits or administrative costs.
-The compilation of the Abu Dhabi IPPI follows the key concepts and definitions outlined in Producer price index manual, theory and practice published jointly by the ILO, IMF and other international organizations.
+A volume index is a statistical tool that allows the comparison of the volumes of a common set of products or product groups over time.
+The IPI measures the change in industrial production volumes (manufacturing industries) between adjacent periods.
+The compilation of the Abu Dhabi IPI is based on the same dataset as the Industrial Producer Price Index (IPPI) and therefore follows, where possible, the same key concepts and definitions outlined for economic indices in Producer price index manual, theory and practice published jointly by the ILO, IMF and other international organizations.